 Statue of Liberty – New York

-The lady in the harbor that welcomed immigrants is a perfect place to celebrate our Nation’s diversity and homecoming!
+The lady in the harbor that welcomed immigrants is a perfect place to celebrate our Nation’s birthday and homecoming to all who have come to America for freedom!
 You can get an up-close view of the Statue of Liberty when you visit Liberty and Ellis Islands as well as visit thee Ellis Island Immigration Museum.

 The fireworks are set off from Brooklyn Bridge and barges on the lower East river.
 Head to Brooklyn Bridge Park in DUMBO, Brooklyn Heights Promenade, or Frank Sinatra Park in Hoboken, NJ for the best view of the fireworks over the Manhattan skyline!
 Pack a picnic lunch to save money and time spent in food lines.